 13. Next Steps → Akshaya

-While our simulation demonstrated that we achieved the most important objective of being biophilic, the design requires further testing for sound insulation of the egg pod chairs & ergonomic principles as they are important objectives as well.
+While our simulation demonstrated that we achieved the most important objective of being biophilic, this design requires further testing for sound insulation of the egg pod chairs & ergonomic principles as they are important objectives as well.
 It's also useful to test the Measures of Success on the current room by either simulating the existing room conditions with the same software or making physical measurements, which likely requires consultations with professionals in optics and construction.
 This will further confirm that aspects like the green coverage ratio, color temperature and light intensity are improved from the current design before implementing as it would give comparable values.

 14. Synthesis/Therefore Statement → Youssef

-Therefore our recommended design meets our clients needs by having a lighting system, a theoretical sound insulation system and a more welcoming ambience that conveys wellness by using a biophilic design.
+Therefore our recommended design meets our clients needs by having a lighting system tested to be effective, a theoretical sound insulation system and a more welcoming ambience that conveys wellness by using a biophilic design.
 Although more testing is required before implementation, our design showed successful results during our measure of success making it very promising .

 When we showed those statistics at the start of the presentation, we knew we needed many initiatives brought on to reduce them.
 Having a sufficient place to recover and relax is something we should all have access to, so to renovate this wellness room, is therefore going to be an impactful and long-lasting change.